 Following the devastating bushfires on the NSW South Coast, the Australian Government has made available a range of financial assistance to help with clean up and recovery in the Shoalhaven and Eurobodalla.

-The Special Disaster Concessional Loan – Bushfires is providing support loans of up to $500,000 to small business owners, primary producers and non-profit organisations.
+The Special Disaster Concessional Loan – Bushfires is providing support loans of up to $500,000 to small business owners, primary producers and non-profit organisations that have suffered significant damage to their assets and/or a significant loss of income as a direct result of the bushfires.
 Funding is available through two streams:

 - Bushfire Recovery - Replacement costs for restoring and/or replacing damaged assets.

 - Bushfire Working Capital – Essential expenses while the business returns to its normal level of trading.